matthewdrees/matthewdrees.github.io/_posts/2022-09-30-the-rust-programming-language.md

 Integration tests: Separate "tests" subfolder.
 Each file is a crate that can specialize in specific use-cases.
 Put setup code in common/mod.rs.
 Can't create integration tests in a binary crate; for those prefer a "straightforward" main.rs that calls into a lib.rs (which can have integration tests).

 Doc-tests: unit tests that can be put in documentation strings, likely inspired by Python's doctest.

+If a section (unit, integration, doc-test) has a failed test, subsequent sections don't run.